huynhthaihoa/Minesweeper/README.md

 - Finish game:
   - When the mined cell is clicked (all cells will be uncovered) -> "Game over!"
   - When every unmined cell is uncovered (all mined cells will become red) -> "Victory!"
+- Add mined cell icon & program icon
+- Display timer on hh:mm:ss format
  ## To do
- - Update format for timer
  - Find & fix potential bugs
  - Imrove performance
  - Improve GUI (?)